CSCfi/hpc-containers/index.md

     # define enviroment variables that are available at runtime
 ```

-We recommend using `%arguments`, `%files`, `%post` and `%environment` sections and avoiding other sections to keep containers simple and easier to convert to OCI container definitions which we discuss later.
+We recommend using `From`, `Bootstrap`, `%arguments`, `%files`, `%post` and `%environment` sections and avoiding other sections to keep containers simple and easier to convert to OCI container definitions which we discuss later.

 ## Building containers with Apptainer